Comparisons12 min read

 Mobile App

-Honestly, neither app is going to make your phone your primary project management device, and I think that's fine.
-Jira's mobile app has improved but still feels stripped-down compared to the web version.
-Linear's mobile app is newer and pretty solid for triaging and commenting — you can handle most of what you'd need on the go without wanting to throw your phone.
+Neither app is going to become your primary PM device, and I think that's fine.
+Jira's mobile app has improved but still feels stripped down compared to the web version.
+After using it for a week, Linear's mobile app feels more complete — you can triage and comment without wanting to pull your hair out.

 Security & Compliance

-This is where Jira's enterprise heritage really matters, and I want to be clear: if compliance is a hard requirement for you, this section might make the whole decision for you.
+This is where Jira's enterprise roots really shine, and I need to be clear: if compliance is a hard requirement, this section might settle the whole decision.

-Jira offers SOC 2 Type II, ISO 27001, GDPR compliance, data residency options, and a self-hosted Data Center option for organizations that can't put data in the cloud.
-For regulated industries — healthcare, finance, government — this stuff is non-negotiable, full stop.
+Jira offers SOC 2 Type II, ISO 27001, GDPR compliance, data residency options, and a self-hosted Data Center option for organizations that can't use the cloud.
+For regulated industries — healthcare, finance, government — these aren't nice-to-haves, they're must-haves.

-Linear covers the basics well: SOC 2 Type II, GDPR, SSO.
-Solid for most companies.
-But if you need data residency in a specific geography or true on-premise deployment, Linear won't cut it.
+Linear covers the fundamentals: SOC 2 Type II, GDPR, SSO.
+That's solid for most companies.
+But if you need data residency in a specific region or true on-premise deployment, Linear isn't going to work.

-Winner: Jira, especially for enterprise and regulated industries.
+Winner: Jira, particularly for enterprise and regulated industries.

 Pros and Cons